 Simple Salisbury steak recipes are easy to find.
-The trick is to find a simple Salisbury steak recipe – or prepare one – that delivers a big flavor punch from the thick, rich beef gravy and the caramelized onions amd mushrooms.
+The trick is to find an easy comfort food dinner recipe – or prepare one – that delivers a big flavor punch from the thick, rich beef gravy and the caramelized onions and mushrooms.
 Every bite of meat must be coated in gravy!

 It’s July 4th so why am I thinking about easy salisbury steak recipes?
 I blame the weather.
 The calendar says it is Independence Day but the weather looks more like a gloomy day in Fall.
 The sky is steely grey and it is raining.
 Comfort food – that’s what we need today because it’s that kind of a day.[yellowbox]Salisbury Steak is one of the most popular ready made entrées found in supermarkets.

 There is my recipe for a quick and easy Salisbury steak recipe (made with meatloaf blend of beef, veal, pork plus lamb ground meats) and there is also the recipe for Salisbury Steaks from Blue Apron© I came across early this morning.
 Just viewing their page made me hungry for this simple and easy dinner.

 Love the way their cookbook presents recipes for home chefs in a methodical sequence – first listing the ingredients and then photos of various steps in the preparation of the recipe.

 Very appetizing and easy to display on a tablet.
 So much for written recipes and cookbooks.
 You can identify those cookbooks I use most often by the number of splattered pages. 🙂

 Particularly pleasing to the taste buds is to see that the Blue Apron© version of the recipe includes diced onions in the meat mixture which is the way I make my regular hamburgers.
 They also use garlic which I add to just about all ground meat combinations.